Before You Dig

 Before You Dig Australia (BYDA), formerly Dial Before You Dig (DBYD), is a not-for-profit organisation.
 BYDA continues to protect Australians and underground infrastructure from harm and damage by providing the free referral service.
 Lodging an enquiry and knowing what’s below before any excavation or digging project helps prevent damaging underground pipes and cables that distribute essential services, like electricity, gas, communications and water, to our community.

 Damaging underground infrastructure with negligent digging or excavating practices will attract penalties, major personal or business expenses, severe injuries, and in the worst-case scenario, death.

 The BYD service can assist you in staying safe and following best practices by identifying the owners and location of any underground infrastructure in the vicinity you intend to excavate.

-How the Dial Before You Dig service works
+Before You Dig and how the service works

 Understand your responsibilities

-To lodge your request for information or to find out more about the service go to the Dial Before You Dig website or call 1100 between 8am and 5pm.
+To lodge an enquiry or to find out more about the service, go to the Before You Dig website.